 - Britain’s Royal National Institute of Blind People provides a list of assistive technologies that are helpful and free:

-For more information and links to free assistive technology for the visually impaired, go to: (http://www.rnib.org.uk/information-everyday-living-using-technology-computers-and-tablets/free-accessibility-software.
+For more information and links to free assistive technology for those with vision loss, visit http://www.rnib.org.uk/information-everyday-living-using-technology-computers-and-tablets/free-accessibility-software.